kytta/colours/readme.md

 # colours

-> The second-smallest and second-fastest command-line colouring package on the internet
+> The fastest command-line colouring package on the internet

 _Check out [the alternatives](#prior-art) for more packages like this._